Th0dium/Time-locked-wallet/README.md

 Notes:
 - Admin edits are disabled after withdrawal (`amount == 0`).
+- Timezone selector: included as a temporary workaround for local/browser timezone inconsistencies when composing unlock timestamps.
+It is not strictly required but I didn't remove it because I want to make sure the unlock timestamp is correct.
 - Vault deletion is not mandatory

 ## ⚡ Quick Start (Devnet, Pre‑deployed Program)